 - Easy affiliate sales since they already trust you

-Make sure you are adding a content upgrade to your blog posts.
+Make sure you are adding a freebie to your blog posts.
 And if you have a new freebie that fits with an old blog post make sure you add that there as well!

 I think that’s about it for updating old blog posts!
 There are so many good reasons to update old blog posts, you could be missing out on so much traffic.
 Plus, it’s really refreshing to update an old blog post!

 You want to get the max amount of traffic that you can with every piece of content you put on the internet, so don’t lose out on that!
 Once a blog post is done, it doesn’t mean it’s finished!